Quickguides

 Ad hoc arbitration

-Ad hoc arbitration, on the other hand, is arbitration which the parties manage themselves.
-It is conducted under rules adopted for the purpose of the specific arbitration, without the involvement of any arbitral institution.
-The parties can draw up the arbitral rules themselves, leave the rules to the discretion of the arbitrators or, as is more common, adopt rules specially written for ad hoc arbitration, for example, the United Nations Commission on International Trade Law (UNCITRAL) Rules.2 They then proceed to conduct the arbitration in conjunction with the arbitrator directly.
+Ad hoc arbitration, on the other hand, is arbitration which the parties and the tribunal manage themselves.
+It is conducted under rules adopted for the purpose of the specific arbitration, without the involvement or support of any arbitral institution.
+The parties can draw up the arbitral rules themselves (not recommended), leave the rules entirely to the discretion of the arbitrators or, as is more common, adopt rules specially written for ad hoc arbitration, for example, the United Nations Commission on International Trade Law (UNCITRAL) Arbitration Rules.1 They then conduct the arbitration in conjunction with the tribunal, once it is appointed.

-In other words, the appointment of arbitrators and associated issues are managed by the parties, arbitrators' fees are negotiated directly with the arbitrator and paid directly by the parties, parties must arrange all logistics for the hearing, and there is no supervision of awards.
+Matters such as appointment of arbitrators and associated issues are managed by the parties, arbitrators' fees are negotiated directly with the arbitrators and paid directly by the parties, and the parties must arrange all logistics for the hearing.
+There is no supervision or scrutiny of awards, and procedural mechanisms such as the appointment of emergency arbitrators to determine applications for urgent interim relief, which feature in most sophisticated institutional arbitration rules, are lacking.

-A survey of international arbitration users found that 79 per cent of the arbitrations they were involved in over the past five years (2010-2015) were institutional arbitrations.3 This trend of favouring institutional arbitration over ad hoc arbitration has continued over recent years.
+A survey of international arbitration users found that 79% of the arbitrations they were involved in over a five-year period (2010-2015) were institutional arbitrations.2 More recent surveys continue to show a strong preference for institutional rules, over ad hoc arbitration.3

 Choosing the arbitral institution

-• the International Court of Arbitration at the International Chamber of Commerce (the ICC);
+• the International Court of Arbitration at the International Chamber of Commerce (ICC), in Paris;

 • the Hong Kong International Arbitration Centre (HKIAC);

-• the London Court of International Arbitration (the LCIA); and
+• the London Court of International Arbitration (LCIA); and

-• the China International Economic and Trade Arbitration Commission (CIETAC).
+• the China International Economic and Trade Arbitration Commission (CIETAC).6

-Where should the legal place or seat of the arbitration be?
+Specify the legal place or seat of arbitration

-• whether any other rules are imposed, in addition to the institutional or ad hoc rules chosen by the parties;
+• the mandatory rules that may be imposed, in addition to the institutional or ad hoc rules chosen by the parties;

-• whether the dispute is "arbitrable" in that country, that is, whether the subject-matter is something over which the local courts reserve exclusive jurisdiction (such as matters relating to crime) so that it cannot be submitted to arbitration;
+• whether the dispute is "arbitrable" in that country, that is, whether the subject-matter is capable of settlement by arbitration or something which national law reserves exclusive jurisdiction over to the national courts (such as matters relating to crime);

-• the possibility of the arbitral award being challenged or appealed; and
+• the possibility of the arbitral award being challenged or appealed, and the courts that will determine those challenges; and

-The parties must consider both the legislation enacted in the particular jurisdiction relating to arbitration, and the attitude of the national courts towards arbitration generally in that jurisdiction.
+The parties must consider both the jurisdiction's legislation relating to arbitration, and the attitude of its national courts towards arbitration generally.

 Legislative framework